jcohen02/ci-best-practice/index.md

 ## General advice

 1. The majority of CI systems offer pretty similar functionality.
-It may be best to think about what will be the least effort to maintain and use rather than go for a unique feature that saves half a day of setup but commits you to a sub-optimal workflow.
+It may be best to think about which system(s) will take the least effort to maintain and use rather than going for a unique feature that saves half a day of setup but commits you to a sub-optimal workflow.
 1. Use Docker wherever possible in your `jobs`.
 Any hosted `back-end` worth its salt should support Docker on its `runners`.
 Using Docker containers gives
    you: